viditmathur/ai_interview_master/replit.md

 - **Mobile Responsive**: Optimized for all device sizes
 - **Accessibility**: ARIA compliant with keyboard navigation

 The system is designed to be model-agnostic and easily extensible, with clear interfaces for adding new AI providers or storage backends.
+It includes robust error handling and automatic fallback systems to ensure continuous operation even when external services are unavailable.

+## Recent Updates (January 2025)
+- ✓ Fixed OpenAI quota/billing error with intelligent fallback system
+- ✓ Added mock AI service that provides realistic interview experience
+- ✓ Implemented proper PDF text extraction for resume processing
+- ✓ Enhanced error handling and user feedback throughout the application
+- ✓ Integrated PostgreSQL database for production data persistence
+- ✓ Added AI status indicators and user-friendly error messaging